 (Since March 9)

-As of midday Monday (June 1, 2020) the Louisiana Department of Health was reporting 40,341 positive or presumptive positive cases of COVID-19 statewide since March 9, including 1,764 in St. Tammany Parish.
-Additionally, 433 cases have been reported in Washington Parish and 868 in Tangipahoa Parish.
-(Scroll down to the bottom of this page for a parish-by-parish look at COVID-19 cases, updated daily at noon by LDH.)
+As of midday Friday (Oct.
+23, 2020) the Louisiana Department of Health was reporting 178,870 positive cases of COVID-19 statewide since March 9, an increase of 699 cases over day-earlier figures.
+That includes a total of 7,640 cases reported to-date across St. Tammany Parish, a day-over-day increase of 38 cases.
+Additionally, 1,737 cases have been reported to-date in Washington Parish and 4,959 in Tangipahoa Parish.

-Statewide, there were 661 COVID-19 patients under hospital care -- a decrease of 100 patients since Friday -- including 3 positive-tested patients at St. Tammany Health System.
-All STHS patients who test positive or are suspected of being infected with COVID-19 are kept in isolation with negative pressure, and all colleagues are following proper procedures.
+Statewide, LDH was reporting 620 COVID-19 patients currently under hospital care, a day-over-day increase of 22.
+That includes five inpatients receiving COVID care at St. Tammany Health System.
+All STHS patients who test positive or are suspected of being infected with COVID-19 are kept in isolation, and all colleagues are following proper procedures.

 St. Tammany Health System remains equipped and staffed to address the needs of our community.

 Wear a mask or other face covering in public,